newsdev/driveshaft/reference.md

 ## Environmental Variables

-Driveshaft relies on [environmental variables](http://en.wikipedia.org/wiki/Environment_variable) for configuration and authentication.
+Driveshaft uses [environmental variables](http://en.wikipedia.org/wiki/Environment_variable) for settings and authenticating with other services.
 The process of setting variables differs from platform to platform.
 (Instructions for [setting environmental variables in development](#env-in-development) are below.)

-Most of the variables listed here are not required to run Driveshaft; each category of variable, however, enables additional functionality.

 ### Google Authentication

-One or more of the following four authentication keys is **required to run Driveshaft**:
+At least one authentication key is **required** to run Driveshaft.

 * Public API Key (server-side)
   * `GOOGLE_APICLIENT_KEY` A public API key.